stbnrivas/dataModels/Weather/WeatherObserved/README.md

 ## Public instance

-To get access to a public instance offering weather observed data please have a look at the [GSMA's API Directory](http://apidirectory.connectedliving.gsma.com/api/weather-spain) or (http://apidirectory.connectedliving.gsma.com/api/weather-portugal).
+To get access to a public instance offering weather observed data please have a look at the [GSMA's API Directory](http://apidirectory.connectedliving.gsma.com).

 The instance described [here](https://docs.google.com/document/d/1lHP7XS-7TNzsxLa0bNFb-96JnJXh0ecIHS3-H0qMREg/edit?usp=sharing) has been set up by the FIWARE Community.